ViktorC/C-ATTL3/README.md

 # C-ATTL3 [![Build Status](https://travis-ci.org/ViktorC/C-ATTL3.svg?branch=master)](https://travis-ci.org/ViktorC/C-ATTL3)
 A header-only neural network template library written in C++.
 C-ATTL3 relies heavily on [Eigen](http://eigen.tuxfamily.org), the popular linear algebra library.
 It allows for the easy construction and training of both feed-forward and recurrent neural networks ranging from simple MLPs and RNNs to state-of-the-art InceptionNets, ResNets, DenseNets, convolutional LSTMs, and other complex architectures.
-C-ATTL3 supports data samples of different ranks and different floating point scalar types such as `float`, `double`, and `long double`.
+C-ATTL3 supports data samples of different ranks and different floating point scalar types such as the single precision `float` and the double precision `double`.
 The Doxygen documentation of the library can be found [here](https://viktorc.github.io/C-ATTL3/html/).

 ## Components
 The following sub-sections describe the main components of the C-ATTL3 deep learning library.
 Knowledge of these components and their relations is required for the effective usage of the library.